davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 # Avoiding Exponential Growth {#avoiding-exponential-growth}

-The denial-of-service vulnerability described in {{dos}} can be mitigated by implementing a policy graph structure, described in this section.
+This document mitigates the denial-of-service vulnerability described in {{dos}}

-Compared the original policy tree structure described in {{!RFC5280}}, the policy graph grows linearly instead of exponentially.
-This document deprecates the original policy tree structure.
+by replacing the policy tree with a policy graph structure, described in this section.
+The policy graph grows linearly instead of exponentially.
+This removes the asymmetric cost in policy validation.
-X.509 implementations SHOULD instead perform policy validation by building a policy graph.
-This mitigates the denial-of-service attack by removing the asymmetric cost in policy validation.

-While this replacement process computes the same policies as in {{!RFC5280}}, one of the outputs is in a different form.
+X.509 implementations SHOULD perform policy validation by building a policy graph, following the procedure described in {{updates}}.
+This replacement procedure computes the same policies as in {{!RFC5280}}, however one of the outputs is in a different form.
 See {{outputs}} for details.
+{{other-mitigations}} describes alternative mitigations for implementations that depend on the original, exponential-sized output.

 ## Policy Graphs {#policy-graph}